-For each group, results show a significant effect of introduction and shift stages compared to the maintain stage with an increased rate of disfluencies ( $\beta$ =4.60, p<0.05 for YS, and $\beta$ =5.88, p<0.05 for OS), suggesting that the rate of disfluencies is higher in the introduction and the shift stages compared to the maintain stage.
-For OS, results also show a significant interaction between discourse stages and referential ambiguity ( $\beta$ =16.85, p<0.05), suggesting that the introduction and the shift stages is more marked in the presence of referential ambiguity.
+For each group, results show a significant effect of introduction and shift stages compared to the maintain stage with an increased rate of disfluencies (β =4.60, p<0.05 for YS, and β =5.88, p<0.05 for OS), suggesting that the rate of disfluencies is higher in the introduction and the shift stages compared to the maintain stage.
+For OS, results also show a significant interaction between discourse stages and referential ambiguity (β =16.85, p<0.05), suggesting that the higher rate of disfluencies in the introduction and the shift stages is more marked in the presence of referential ambiguity.

-Furthermore, correlation analyses conducted in both groups between cognitive measures and rate of disfluencies revealed that the lower the score of planning, the higher the rate of disfluencies ( $\chi$ = -0.33, p<0.05 for YS; and $\chi$ =-0.37, p<0.05 for OS) and, only for OS, the lower the score of working memory, the higher the rate of disfluencies ( $\chi$ =-0.36, p<0.05).
-Moreover, the comparison between YS and OS indicates that OS significantly produce more disfluent syllables compared to YS ( $\beta$ =2.64, p<0.05), suggesting that OS, all things being equal, are 14 times more likely to produce disfluencies compared to YS.
+Furthermore, correlation analyses conducted in both groups between cognitive measures and rate of disfluencies revealed that the lower the score of planning, the higher the rate of disfluencies (χ = -0.33, p<0.05 for YS; and χ =-0.37, p<0.05 for OS) and, only for OS, the lower the score of working memory, the higher the rate of disfluencies (χ =-0.36, p<0.05).
+Moreover, the comparison between YS and OS indicates that OS significantly produce more disfluent syllables compared to YS (β =2.64, p<0.05), suggesting that OS, all things being equal, are 14 times more likely to produce disfluencies compared to YS.